Provider packages¶

 Airflow automatically discovers which providers add those additional capabilities and, once you install provider package and re-start Airflow, those become automatically available to Airflow Users.

-The summary of the core functionalities that can be extended are available in Core Extensions.
+The summary of all the core functionalities that can be extended are available in Core Extensions.

 Auth backends¶